Citroen Berlingo Multispace review

 MPG, CO2 and running costs

 There’s little to match the boxy Citroen when it comes to value for money.
 There’s only one petrol engine, but that's fine, as the diesels are the engines to go for.
+And while the asking prices are reasonable it’s best not to expect too much in the way of luxuries, particularly if you’re shopping in the bargain basement – which is very much where the petrol fits into the scheme of things.

 Interior, design and technology